ergest/sql_patterns/Book/chap4.md

 LIMIT 10;
 ```

-With dates we can be a little cleverer and avoid using CTEs:
+With dates we can be a little cleverer and avoid using CTEs.
+Since our date is from 2021, we can have to hard-code the start of the year and cast it to date (`2021-01-01::date`) in order calculate the start date and end date of the 50th week of 2021.
+You can use a function like `CURRENT_DATE()` instead to get the current year's date.
 ```sql
 --listing 4.10
 SELECT